Developer playbooks

 3. Prove a payment and send buyer-safe proof

-Use this when a buyer or operator needs verifiable proof instead of a screenshot.Sequence
+Use this when a buyer or merchant teammate needs verifiable proof instead of a screenshot.Sequence

 - list or search receipts